United States of America

 Visits to Arizona are generally limited to the northwestern corner of the state that encompasses one of the great natural wonders of the world, the awe-inspiring Grand Canyon.
 Although a major tourist attraction, it need not be the only reason to visit this ruggedly beautiful state.

-But Arizona is not only about deserts, cowboys and natural wonders.
+But Arizona is not only about cowboys and natural wonders.
 Two of the state's biggest metropolises are in the desert: the cities of Phoenix and Tucson, offering 21st-century comforts such as luxurious resorts, shopping plazas and golf courses.
-And air-con, which can be a big draw!
+Accompanied by contiual air-con, these sprawling metropolises are oases in the desert.
 The region's continuous sunshine and dry desert air have attracted thousands of people with its restorative properties and expensive health spas, and made it one of the most popular places to retire in the US.

 Outside the cities, the Native Americans who have lived in Arizona for centuries make up the majority of the population, and more than a third of the land is encompassed within Indian Reservations.
 Northeast Arizona is known as Indian country, where the Navajo and the traditional Hopi tribal groups reside, and is where the beautiful Canyon de Chelly, and numerous Ancestral Puebloan sites are to be found in the cliff walls and valleys.
 The Apache live in the southeastern mountains and were the last tribal group to concede to the US government.
 For those interested in Native American heritage Arizona is the ideal travel destination.